-This Spring, and even start of Summer, in the Dallas Fort Worth Metroplex has been very wet – which is very good for lawns and outdoor plants that are very green right now.
+At times, Dallas Fort Worth Metroplex has been very wet – which is very good for lawns and outdoor plants to maintain their green.
+Even just the humidity of summer – without rain – can help maintain that greenery.
 That moisture in all the plants, soil and other areas also means increased humidity – and it’s not just outdoors where you can feel it.

-Humid air holds heat more efficiently than dry air.
-Air that is too dry – which is usually in winter months – brings it’s set of problems.
+Humid air holds heat more efficiently than dry air (don’t we know this since we live in Texas!) while air that is too dry – which is usually in winter months – brings it’s set of problems.
 When air is too dry, there’s no impediment to dust being blown up into the air, and there is usually more dust generated.
 Low humidity also causes lung and throat irritation.

 You can measure your indoor humidity levels by investing in a small, inexpensive and easy-to-use instrument called a hygrometer.
 This can measure the humidity level in your house and confirm if you have too much or too little.
 Your home will feel most comfortable at humidity levels between 30 – 50%.